meraaat/ProblemsSolutions/backtracking/09_N_Queen/README.md

 ## Complexity Analysis

-*   **Time Complexity:** The time complexity is difficult to express precisely.
-In the worst case, we might explore a large portion of the search space, leading to exponential time complexity.
-However, the constraints and the pruning from the safety checks significantly reduce the actual time taken.
+*  **Time Complexity:**  O(N!) - For each row (N), we have N choices for the first queen, N-1 for the second, and so on.
+The safety checks in isValid() take O(N), making the total complexity O(N * N!).
+While pruning reduces practical runtime, the worst-case remains factorial.

 *   **Space Complexity:** O(n^2) to store the board and O(n) for the recursion stack.
-The output space is proportional to the number of solutions, which can also be significant in some cases.```
+The output space is proportional to the number of solutions, which can also be significant in some cases.

+*   **Additional Notes:**
+For N=8, there are 92 solutions
+Each solution requires N strings of length N
+Actual runtime is significantly better than O(N!) due to early pruning Copy